-Optional Blower Motor Upgrade
+Optional Early Blower Motor

-Before Installing REMOVE original blower and mounting plate, resistor on trapezoid air intake (drill out pop rivets holding it in) and blower wheel from motor (Being careful not to distort while removing).
+Before Installing- REMOVE Original Blower and Mounting Plate, Resistor Pak Inside Car (Drill out Pop Rivets Holding it in), Blower Wheel From Motor (Being careful not to distort while removing).
 Fit the new mounting plate in upper housing.
 Mark and drill the holes necessary to mount to the blower housing, and one hole to allow the capillary tube to enter the evaporator.
 Place the motor in the Motor Mount cradle without tightening it down.
 Check for clearance with the Evaporator top cover after attaching the old Blower wheel to the new motor, making sure the wheel is as close to the motor without rubbing.